 Patrick J. Lemmon thrives on helping committed groups of people find the path to creating the communities they want to live in.
-For more than twenty years, he has helped organize communities, and particularly men in communities, to speak out for ending men’s violence against women.
-He recently moved to Portland from Washington, DC, where he was co-founder and Executive Director of Men Can Stop Rape and a member of the Board of Directors for the DC Rape Crisis Center.
-In Portland he consults with nonprofit organizations on strategic planning, evaluation, and management issues, serves on the Board of Directors of the YWCA of Greater Portland, and co-chairs the Men’s Engagement Committee for the Oregon Sexual Assault Task Force.
+For more than 20 years, he has helped organize communities, and particularly men in communities, to speak out for ending violence against women.
+Lemmon was co-founder and Executive Director of Men Can Stop Rape and a member of the Board of Directors for the DC Rape Crisis Center.
+In Portland, he consults with non-profit organizations on strategic planning, evaluation, and management issues, serves on the Board of Directors of the YWCA of Greater Portland, and co-chairs the Men’s Engagement Committee for the Oregon Sexual Assault Task Force.
 Honors include the Ms. Foundation for Women's Gloria Award and American University's Capital Area Peacemaker Award.

-Prior to federal employment, Ms. Lindahl worked in the private sector as a Program Manager for Mental Health/Substance Abuse/Developmental Disability Services across 30 counties in Eastern North Carolina and as a Property Manager in Michigan.
-Ms. Lindahl’s work with victims and offenders extends over 10 years across non-profit, profit, educational and military sectors.
+Dr. Lindahl completed a Doctor of Philosophy (PhD) in Psychology degree with a specialization in Forensic Psychology.
+Dr. Lindahl has been working in the human service field with the military to include Marine Corps, Navy, and Army.
+Prior to federal employment, Dr. Lindahl worked in the private sector as a Program Manager for Mental Health/Substance Abuse/Developmental Disability Services and as a Property Manager.
+Dr. Lindahl’s work with victims and offenders extends over 10 years across non-profit, profit, educational, and military sectors.
 Her specialties include victimology, offender behavior, crisis intervention and training, and advocacy services and supports such as victim advocacy, legal services and processes, and liaising with law enforcement.
-Ms. Lindahl’s recent research sought to identify use and satisfaction with victim advocacy services and supports among victims of sexual assault and compared such among first time victims and victims of multiple sexual assaults.
-Additional interests include researching effectiveness of services and supports, re-victimization and secondary victimization, offender behavior and accountability, and further exploring the scholar-practitioner model within the military and educational sectors.

-Co-Director (Acting), Center on violence Against Women & Children
+Associate Director, Center on Violence Against Women & Children

 School of Social Work, Rutgers University